Who We Are

 Amisha is responsible for establishing the Gallery’s collection, the Peter Sowerby Collection.
 Amisha is a doctoral researcher at the University of Leicester and Oxford University Museums with interests in the use and management of museum collections, workforce development, health and wellbeing.
 She is currently a Trustee at Collections Trust and the Beecroft Bequest.
 Her previous roles include: Fundraising & Partnerships Manager at Bethlem Gallery & Museum of Mind; Head of Collection & Programmes at Paintings in Hospitals; Exhibitions & Collections Manager at the University of Hertfordshire.

-Anna works to implement the Gallery’s communications strategy across the website, newsletter and social media to maximise awareness of our work.
-She holds a post-graduate diploma in Marketing and has worked in agencies as well as clientside.
-Most recently she has been responsible for the communications of a local charity, Bromley Brighter Beginnings.
+Anna supports the day-to-day running of the gallery and will also be fundraising.
+She holds a post-graduate diploma in Marketing and has worked for a number of charities including Macmillan Cancer Support and local charity Bromley Brighter Beginnings.
 Anna graduated with a BA Hons in English from St Anne’s College, Oxford.

 Ed supports front of house volunteers on Saturdays and provides assistance to the gallery through facilitating artist workshops, installing exhibitions and collaborating with artists on off-site commissions.